-The deployable assets will provide up to several miles of Band 14 coverage exclusively for public safety use.
-These assets are intended to support FirstNet users with FirstNet-capable devices1which have a black FirstNet SIM card, to ensure network availability and effective assistance to public safety.
-They are not intended to support consumer cellular traffic.
+The deployable assets can provide up to several miles of Band 14 coverage exclusively for public safety use.
+Range is often dependent on the terrain in which the deployables are set up.
+These assets are intended to support FirstNet users with FirstNet-capable devices which have a black FirstNet SIM card or a FirstNet eSIM, to ensure network availability and effective assistance to public safety.
+They are not intended to support commercial cellular traffic.

-Different assets have different capabilities to best support the public safety operational need, and the FirstNet Response Operations Group (ROGTM) will help to determine the best solution for each deployment mission.
+Different assets have different capabilities to best support the public safety operational need, and the FirstNet Response Operations Group (ROG[TM]) will determine the best solution for each deployment mission.
 The ROG is a dedicated team within AT&T FirstNet that supports public safety incidents where coverage for first responders is not available or requires additional capacity.